This post is sponsored by Google through the Mom It Forward Influencer Network. All opinions are my own.

 They’re curious by nature, and we have to know and accept that.
 And the internet isn’t going anywhere, so we have to accept that it will be part of our children’s futures.
 The best thing we can do is educate ourselves so we can, in turn, educate our children.

 I’ve shared before that our daughters have access to social media at 8 and 10.
-Learning about the internet and social media is actually part of our homeschool plan for them, so they are both required to post on Instagram.
+Learning about the internet and social media is actually part of our homeschool plan for them.

 That may seem a little crazy at first to people, but we feel that now is the best time to teach them about internet safety.
 When teens get their first phone and access to the internet and social media, it feels like a shiny new toy.
 If they never learned how to keep themselves safe on the internet, they may find themselves making poor decisions.